MLinkPlanner 2.0

 Orange: buildings whose height or number of floors can be found in the OpenStreetMap database

-Red: buildings whose height and a number of floors are missing in the OpenStreetMap database
+Red: buildings whose height and number of floors are missing in the OpenStreetMap database

 Editing the Path Profile